preview - Redevelopment of Schiphol Lounge 1

 Highlights

-Connects commerce and passengers naturally.
+Connects commerce and guides passengers naturally.

 A visual icon inspired by Dutch skies.

-Meeting place with retail and green accents.
+Meeting place with retail and various seating areas.

-Use of natural and recycled materials.
+Use of natural and recycled materials such as bamboo and grass.

 Credits